vgallet/workshop-kafka-streams/README.md

 If a user is doing a lot of operations in a short amount of time, it can be a potential fraud or a bot for example.
 The business team wants you to count how many operations a user is doing in a time window of 3 seconds.

 In the project `kafka-streams-number-operations`, go to the `KafkaStreamsApplicationNumberOperations` class.
-Using the `groupByKey` operation and the `windowedBy` operation, compute if an user is doing more than 2 operations in a time window of 3 seconds, push the result to the topic `alert-too-much-operations`.
+Using the `groupByKey` operation and the `windowedBy` operation, compute if a user is doing more than 2 operations in a time window of 3 seconds, push the result to the topic `alert-too-much-operations`.

 ### TODO 05 - Alert on different location

-As you can see a bank transfer is done in a location and an user has also a specified location.
+As you can see a bank transfer is done with a location and a user has also a specified location.
 The business team wants to alert the user is a bank transfer is done in a different location.

 In the `kafka-streams-different-location` project, go to the test class `KafkaStreamsApplicationDifferentLocation`.